Critical Fermi surfaces in generic dimensions arising from transverse gauge field interactions: Model involving a transverse gauge field

 The interacting fixed point is obtained from $\beta_{\tilde e} = 0$, and takes the form:

 It can be checked that this is an IR stable fixed point by computing the first derivative of $\beta_{\tilde e}\,.$ The critical exponents at this stable fixed point are given by:

-\subsection{Higher-Loop Corrections}
+\subsection{Higher-loop corrections}

 We will now discuss the implications of the higher-loop corrections, without actually computing the Feynman diagrams.
-For $m>2$, we expect a nontrivial UV/IR mixing to be present, as was found in Ref.~\onlinecite{ips-uv-ir1,ips-uv-ir2}, which makes the results one-loop exact.
-In other words, all higher-loop corrections would vanish for $m>1$ in the limit $k_F \rightarrow 0\,,$ due to supression of the results by positive powers of $k_F\,.$ For $m=1$, we will use the arguments and results of Ref.~\onlinecite{Lee-Dalid} to assume a generic form of the corrections coming from two-loop diagrams.
+For $m>1 $, we expect a nontrivial UV/IR mixing to be present, as was found in Ref.~\cite{ips-uv-ir1,ips-uv-ir2}, which makes the results one-loop exact.
+In other words, all higher-loop corrections would vanish for $m>1$ in the limit $k_F \rightarrow 0\,,$ due to suppression of the results by positive powers of $k_F\,.$ For $m=1$, we will use the arguments and results of Ref.~\cite{Lee-Dalid} to assume a generic form of the corrections coming from two-loop diagrams.
 Henceforth, we will just focus on $m=1$ in this subsection.

-The two-loop bosonic self-energy should turn out to be UV finite, and hence will renormalize the factor $\beta(\frac{5}{2},1)$ (see Eq.~\ref{eqbetad}) by a finite amount $\beta_2 = \frac{\kappa\, {\tilde e}} {N}\,,$ where $\kappa$ is a finite number.
-Then the bosonic propogator at this order will take the form:
+The two-loop diagrams for the boson self-energy have been shown in Fig.~\ref{fig:2loopbos}.
+The value should turn out to be UV finite, and hence will renormalize the factor $\beta(\frac{5}{2},1)$ (see Eq.~\ref{eqbetad}) by a finite amount $\beta_2 = \frac{\kappa\, {\tilde e}} {N}\,,$ where $\kappa$ is a finite number.
+Then the bosonic propagator at this order will take the form:

 From this, the fermion self-energy now receives a correction